Nikon P1000 vs Panasonic GF7

 It is notable that the P1000 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The P1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is the Nikon P1000 better than the Panasonic GF7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.